marcglasberg/asyncredux.com/static/landing-page-md/overview-flutter.md

   // This reducer returns a Future
   Future<String> reduce() async {

-    // Download some information from the internet var response = await http.get('https://dummyjson.com/todos/1');
+    // Download something from the internet
+    var response = await http.get('https://dummyjson.com/todos/1');

     // Change the state with the downloaded information